 - If you have a personal pension, your pension input in any given year is simply how much in total was added – by you and your employer – to your pension in that year.

 - For NHS Pension Scheme members, it isn’t as simple as that.
-The HMRC takes the value of your NHS pension pot at the start and end of the tax year.
+The HMRC takes the value of your NHS pension pot at the start and end of the tax year and “calculates” the deemed increase in benefits – this is referred to as the pension input.

 - If you have both a personal pension and an NHS pension, you need to add your two pension input figures together.
 Knowing the difference between the two methods is vital.